computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 I ordered some seed from Amazon and followed the instructions in the video.
 I was delighted when after just a few days, I was able to pet a pigeon!

-Interacting with pigeons in the park is very rewarding because.
+Interacting with pigeons in the park is very rewarding.
 The "homing" orientation of pigeons means that you see the same birds each day, and you begin to develop a relationship with each of them individually.

-One pigeon stood out, a bird that I came to call "my favorite".
-They were the first bird to fly up on the park bench to avoid competing with the more dominant birds on the ground, and the first to perch on my hand to eat.
-They were uninterested in fighting but keen to eat as many seeds as possible.
+One pigeon stood out, a light grey bird with purple and green neck feathers that I came to call "my favorite".
+They were the first pigeon to fly up on the park bench, and the first to perch on my hand to eat.
+They were uninterested in fighting with the more dominant birds on the ground but keen to eat as many seeds as possible.

 <br />
 <div align="center">